AKitsche/AKitsche_blog/content/talk/shinytalk_2017_hannover.md

 +++

-This talk was part of the workshop on using the multiple marginal models approach introduced by [Pipper et al.](http://onlinelibrary.wiley.com/doi/10.1111/j.1467-9876.2011.01005.x/abstract)
+This talk was part of Biometric Seminar at the Leibniz University of Hannover.